tdsacilowski/hashi-demo/README.md

 us-east-1: ami-5a885f4c
 ```

+Done.
+The AMI is now available for use.

 ### Generate SSH Keys

 Finally, be sure to generate the SSH keys that will be used to access your instances by running the the following command from the top-level directory (`hashi-demo`):